ES-1085/project-ds-2-autumn/data_analysis/oilspillanalysis.md

 # Analyzing the Data

-### Otter’s Weight before and after the Exxon Oil Spill
+### General Otter’s Weight before and after the Exxon Oil Spill

 #### Creating Plots